tjuric/FFOS_Spring_sample/README.md

 - Spring Boot
 - How to expose REST API controller
 - How to send a message over some REST API (Infobip's API)

+Prerequisits:
+- Java 17 (or some other - change version in pom.xml) installed